thomaswiemann/thomaswiemann.github.io/_posts/2021-09-29-Getting-Started-With-Julia-Modules.md

 t("MyMethods")
 ```

-The function ``Template()`` allows us to specify a handful of options for the module.
-I typically surpress Git here and instead configure it manually (see the next section).
+The function ``Template()`` allows us to specify a handful of options.
+I typically suppress Git here and instead configure it manually (see the next section).
 Make sure to edit the name, email and working directory of your module before running the code yourself.
 The last line of the code specifies the module name.
 It is convention in Julia that module names start with a capital letter, but otherwise you can be creative.

 Once you've initialized your package, navigate to the module folder.
-In my case this is ``/homas/thomas/GitHub/MyMethods``.
+In my case this is ``/home/thomas/GitHub/MyMethods``.
 You should see a few files and two folders there, lets go over each:
 - ``Project.toml`` contains package info such as dependencies and authors.
-- ``Manifest.toml`` is a machine generated file -- best to leave it be.
+- ``Manifest.toml`` is a machine generated file &ndash; best to leave it be.
 - ``README.md``, like any other readme file, can contain useful descriptions or comments on your package.
 - ``LICENSE`` specifies how others may use and share your code.
 - The ``src`` folder contains the content (or: source code) of your package.
 At the moment, it contains a single ``.jl`` file with your project name.
-- The test folder contains a single file ``runtests.jl``, which we will use later to ensure our module is working as intended.
+- The test folder contains a single file ``runtests.jl``, which we will use later to ensure the module is working as intended.

 Notice that there is no a version control file in the project folder.
 This will change in the next section.